xu-hao/pds-cli-cp/developerguide.md

+### resolving a disk usage problem
-if they get above say certain threshold that you're not expecting then stop the script and docker containers
+if they get above say certain threshold that you're not expecting (e.g., 80%) then stop the script and docker containers

 delete containers
 ```docker rm -f $(docker ps -qa)```